 - “S/he is in a better place.”
 Unless you know for sure that the person who died and the bereaved person both believed in an afterlife, this statement has the potential to be offensive.
 Instead, try acknowledging that the bereaved may be in pain, and that is okay.

 - “How are you doing/holding up?”
 For most people who have experienced a death, the answer to this question is “Not well.”
 While we want to check in with people who are in grief, the casualness of this question often forces someone struggling with grief to put on a false face.

 - “Now you can start moving on with your life.”
 Especially after a prolonged or painful illness, death can seem like a relief.
 Still, a grieving person needs time and space to grieve.
 Support the bereaved person in taking the time and space that he or she may need.

 - “I don’t know what I would do if my [deceased’s relationship to the bereaved] died.”
 While this statement may be absolutely true for you, it does nothing to comfort the bereaved.
 In fact, it may make the bereaved person feel even more isolated in his or her grief.
 Instead, try acknowledging the profoundness of the loss and let the person know that you are there as a source of comfort and support.

-- “At least the death was quick so there wasn’t pain" or "At least the death was slow so you had a chance to say goodbye.”
+- “At least the death was quick so there wasn’t pain/slow so you had a chance to say goodbye.”
 Death is incredibly difficult, no matter the form it takes.
-While you may want to help the person look on the “upside,” he or she may need some time to just live in the grief.
+While you may want to help the person look on the “upside,” the he or she may need some time to just live in the grief.